Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ### Time data example
 ___

-Ravnur media player lets you customize your media time data.
+The Ravnur Media Player lets you customize your media time data.
 Use chapters, annotations, and closed captions (CC) – all based on the [`Player$TimeDataSource`](#types-flow-syntax) type.
 Chapters break content into sections for easy navigation,  annotations let you include notes, commentary, or links at specific moments, and CC makes your content accessible with a text transcript of the audio.
 You can find an example [here](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/blob/main/player-demos/html-demo/app.js).

 #### Closed Captions